ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 options: using Slurm options and using the `MPICH_RANK_REORDER_METHOD` environment variable.
 Most users will likely use the Slurm options approach.

-### Default process placement
+### Standard process placement

-The default is to place processes sequentially on nodes until the maximum number of tasks is reached.
+The standard approach recommended on ARCHER2 is to place processes sequentially on nodes until the maximum number of tasks is reached.
 You can use the `xthi` program to verify this for MPI process placement: